cocodingclassroom/cocodingclassroom-client/docs/install.md

-# How to install Cocoding Classroom II on your server
+# How to install Cocoding Classroom on your server

 ## Introduction
 The Cocoding Server has been kept as lightweight as possible.
 It mainly consists of a Y-Websocket that handles